gatsbyjs/gatsby/docs/docs/create-transformer-plugin.md

 ## Transformer plugin example

-The [`gatsby-transformer-remark`](/packages/gatsby-transformer-remark/) plugin "transforms" markdown nodes (fetched for example from the filesystem source plugin) into html and provides additional node details such as for example the `timeToRead` the `tableOfContents` and the `excerpt`.
+ The [`gatsby-transformer-remark`](/packages/gatsby-transformer-remark/) plugin "transforms" markdown nodes (typically fetched from the `gatsby-source-filesystem` plugin) into html and provides additional node fields, for example: `timeToRead`, `tableOfContents`, `excerpt`, etc.

 ## What does the code look like?